NCAR/lrose-bootstrap/README.md

-# lrose-bootstrap
+# lrose-release

-Bootstrap scripts for chkecking out and building LROSE.
+Scripts for checking out and building LROSE, for release purposes.